jenkinsci/p4-plugin/SETUP.md

 ## Credentials

-The plugin makes use of the Jenkins Credential store making it easier to manage the Perforce Server connection for multiple Jenkins jobs.
-Perforce Server credentials must be added to the Global or a user defined domain, using one of the two supported Perforce Credentials: 'Perforce Password Credential' or 'Perforce Ticket Credential'.
+The plugin makes use of the Jenkins Credential store, making it easier to manage the Helix Versioning Engine connection for multiple Jenkins jobs.
+P4 Plugin credentials must be added to the 'Global' or a User defined domain, using one of the two supported plugin Credentials: 'Perforce Password Credential' or 'Perforce Ticket Credential'.

 ![Global credentials](docs/images/1.png)

-To add a Perforce Credential:
+To add a Credential:

 1. Navigate to the Jenkins Credentials page (select 'Credentials' on the left hand side)
 2. Select 'Global credentials' (or add domain if needed)